DamengRandom/tipify/git-tips-one.md

 1. -- pull vs fetch vs merge:

-Git Pull: will perform a fetch additionally merge changes into your local branch
+`Git Pull`: perform as a fetch additionally merge changes into your local branch
 (``` git pull = git fetch + git merge ```)

-Git Fetch: download any changes to local except for local branch (local branch stay unchanged)
+`Git Fetch`: download any changes to local except for local branch (local branch stay unchanged)

-Git Rebase: rewrite the changes of one branch onto another without creating a new commit
+`Git Rebase`: rewrite the changes of one branch onto another without creating a new commit

-Git Merge: merge changes from remote to local
+`Git Merge`: merge changes from remote to local

 2. -- git pull vs git pull rebase: